irvha836/skink-genomics/Genome_Assembly/Genome_polishing.md

-**Genome Polishing**
+# Genome Polishing

+## Medaka

-will use Medaka to polish my draft assembly with my ONT reads before polishing further with my illumina reads
+need to run medaka which uses my filtered ONT reads to polish my assembly before i polish with illumina reads using pilon

 install and activate medika